 - In a medium bowl mix flour, baking soda, salt and spices.

-- Cream oil and sugar for 5 minutes or until light and fluffy.
+- Beat oil and sugar for 5 minutes or until light and fluffy.
 If necessary, use a fork to better incorporate the sticky sugar lumps.
 Beat in half the flour mixture and the milk.
 Add remaining flour and mix to make a light dough (approx. 10 minutes).

 - Set aside in the fridge for 4 to 5 hours or overnight to allow the spices to permeate the dough and add extra flavor.